 - Experience: You’re a servant leader.
 This means you believe and act in a way that serves others by putting others’ needs in front of or alongside yours.
 This could look like supporting your family, being involved in community and faith-based organizations, or student organizations

-- Commitment: The program is a 25 hour per week commitment for the semester.
+- Commitment: The program is a 25 hour per week commitment for the year.
 Fifteen hours will dedicated to the leadership development curriculum with our education team.
 Ten hours will be with our field organizing team focusing on voter and volunteer engagement gearing up for the November election.
 Then, collaborating with our advocacy team to prepare for the upcoming Texas legislative session

 - Availability: You’re generally available Monday – Friday, 9:00am – 5:00pm.
 Must be available Friday mornings, 10am – 12:30pm central time for virtual leadership training with the CLP class